Sanctum (film): Production

 Sanctum was inspired by the film's co-writer Andrew Wight's experience with a 1988 cave diving expedition in Australia that resulted in 13 cavers becoming trapped in one of the world's largest underwater cave systems in Nullarbor Plain after a freak storm collapsed the entrance.
 That incident was documented in the film Nullarbor Dreaming.

 James Cameron served as executive producer for Sanctum.
 Even though the film's plot takes place in Esa'ala Cave Papua New Guinea, most of the film was shot in Australia (Gold Coast, Queensland).
 Sanctum employs 3D photography techniques Cameron developed to film Avatar.
 All of the underwater sequences took place in a large water tank at the Village Roadshow Studios in Queensland.
 Real caves were also filmed in South Australia's cave-diving region around Mount Gambier.
 Stunt diver Agnes Milowka, who appears as a double in the already-released film, drowned in one of these caves on 27 February 2011 when she reportedly ran out of air.
 In striking similarities to the movie script, she also left her spare tank behind, to force the way through the tight restriction, and it is actually her playing Judes' drowning scene.

-Universal Studios and Relativity Media paid $12 million for rights to distribute the film in the United States and Canada, and in several foreign countries.
+Universal Pictures and Relativity Media paid $12 million for rights to distribute the film in the United States and Canada, and in several foreign countries; initially, Relativity planned to produce under their Rogue Pictures banner.
+FilmNation Entertainment handled international sales, through a deal with Relativity.